Updated: Oct 12, 2021

 The first graphophone was introduced in 1885, it had better sound quality (but quieter) and longer playback time than the phonograph, which made it more popular than its predecessor as a marketable product.
 The Volta Laboratory became the Volta Graphophone Company, and Graham Bell founded Dictaphone which was a company specialised in dictation machines.
 Early dictation machines were an industry version of the graphophone designed by Charles Tainter, and were mounted on a sewing machine table with a foot treadle for power.

-In 1887, Emily Berliner was granted the patent for the Gramophone, an upgrade version of the phonograph but in this case, the device used a wax flat disc as a recording medium, first envisioned by Charles Cros.
+In 1887, Emily Berliner was granted the patent for the Gramophone, an upgrade version of the phonograph, however, in this case, the device used a wax flat disc as a recording medium—first envisioned by Charles Cros.

 As we can see, there has been a gradual and noticeable technological development from Scott's phonautograph early concept to the gramophone machine.
 If we analyse the technological shift from Edison's phonograph record cylinder to Berliner's flat disc gramophone, we can appreciate the groundbreaking technological transformation which has paved the way for today's audio industry.
 In addition, attempts in preparing these innovations for mass consumption and make it a profitable market encouraged the creation of new means and ways pushing their technology even further.
 Edison created gold-moulded cylinders from a master wax record which allowed a blank brown-wax cylinder to be pressed through a technical system under a calibrated level of heat.
 After cooling, the brown wax record would have the engraved grooves of the original recording, this approach saved time and money during the mass-reproduction process and increased sales.

 When the industrial revolution began, there were a major technological shifts in the music industry.
-RCA introduced the 7 inches 45 rpm records to the world, usually holding one hit song or single, and the old 78 rpm discs were made obsolete.
+RCA introduced the 7 inches 45 rpm record to the world (usually holding one hit song or single), which made the old 78 rpm disc obsolete.

-By the end of 1940s, analog record players were well established as home commodity which increasing demand.
+By the end of 1940s, analog record players were well established as home commodity with increasing demand.

-In 1955, the first transistor record player was introduced by Philco, named TPA-1 and TPA-2, they only played 45 inches and experienced a huge public acceptance.
+In 1955, the first transistor record player was introduced by Philco, named TPA-1, and TPA-2.
+They only played 7 inches 45 rpm and experienced a huge public acceptance.

 Steffen, J. David (2005).
 “From Edison to Marconi, The First Thirty Years of Recorded Music”.
 MacFarland & Company, Inc., Publishers (USA).